K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Introduction

-Given the unique biomechanics of human movement, data-driven approaches provide alternative solutions to bridge the gap from lab technology to real-world applications, which have demonstrated potential in optimizing the effectiveness of control laws \cite{DataDriven}.
-By utilizing human kinematic trajectory data from \cite{CMU_Database}, optimized exoskeleton controller parameters trained through reinforcement learning algorithms in a simulation environment can facilitate simulation-to-reality (sim2real) motion assistance across multiple scenarios \cite{Simulation}.
-Data-driven methods can also be employed to establish mapping relationships between wearable sensor data and joint torques \cite{TCN_Nature}.
-Datasets from various walking tasks have been leveraged to estimate biological joint moments, with the resulting torques serving as control commands for the exoskeleton \cite{CyclicTasks}.
-By implicitly encoding motion data, the unpredictable nature of human movement can be transformed into an end-to-end model mapping task, realizing the perception and actuation loop \cite{TCN_SR}.
-This approach allows the controller to effectively manage interactions between the human, robot, and environment, thereby enhancing the robustness, scalability, and versatility of the control system.
-Therefore, datasets with multimodal signals and multiple scenario tasks can support the learning of end-to-end controllers that adapt to biomechanical changes in human motion.
-This facilitates a symbiotic relationship between humans and robots, endowing the controller with embodied intelligence \cite{SR_Editorial}.
+Recent advances in low-cost, heterogeneous wearable data acquisition have demonstrated that multi-sensor signals can be synchronously collected across a range of indoor and outdoor activities, enabling scalable data collection beyond strictly laboratory settings \citep{zubair2022development}.
+Given the unique biomechanics of human movement, data-driven approaches provide alternative solutions to bridge the gap from laboratory technology to real-world applications, and such data-driven approaches have demonstrated potential in optimizing the effectiveness of control laws \citep{DataDriven}.
+By utilizing human kinematic trajectory data from \citet{CMU_Database}, optimized exoskeleton controller parameters trained through reinforcement learning algorithms in a simulation environment can facilitate simulation-to-reality (sim2real) motion assistance across multiple scenarios \citep{Simulation}.
+Data-driven methods can also be employed to establish mapping relationships between wearable sensor data and joint torques \citep{TCN_Nature}.
+Datasets from various walking tasks have been leveraged to estimate biological joint moments, with the resulting torques serving as control commands for the exoskeleton \citep{CyclicTasks}.
+By implicitly encoding motion data, the unpredictable nature of human movement can be transformed into an end-to-end model mapping task, thereby realizing the perception and actuation loop \citep{TCN_SR}.
+This approach allows the controller to effectively manage interactions among the human, robot, and environment, thereby increasing the robustness, scalability, and versatility of the control system.
+Therefore, datasets containing multimodal signals and data from multiple scenarios and tasks can support the learning of end-to-end controllers that adapt to biomechanical changes in human motion.
+This facilitates a symbiotic relationship between humans and robots, endowing the controller with embodied intelligence \citep{SR_Editorial}.